Apps

 “How long do users usually spend on our app?”

-There are programs that will automatically collect this type of data about your app, and send it to a cloud-based storage provider (such as Google Cloud, Microsoft Azure, Amazon Web Services (AWS), or others).
-Ideally the data is stored in a SQL database, but Boxplot works with all kinds of data structures and systems.
-The benefits of such data storage systems is that they are centralized- meaning you only have to update each data point once for it to be available everywhere.
+There are programs that will automatically collect this type of data about your app.
+The data is stored in a cloud-based storage provider such as Google Cloud, Microsoft Azure, Amazon Web Services (AWS), or others.
+Boxplot works with all kinds of data structures and systems.
+The benefits of data storage systems is that they are centralized-meaning you only have to update each data point once for it to be available everywhere.

 There are many types of data that apps collect, but some of the most common types are: